rony31121999/Training/README.md

       LinkedHashMap(entry2.java):-  	LinkedHashMap is the implementation of Map.
 It inherits HashMap class.
 It maintains insertion order.

       TreeMap(entry.java):- TreeMap is the implementation of Map and SortedMap.
 It maintains ascending order and implemented it by taking 3 random                                     variables and got the sorted output in ascending order.

+Employee Hash Map With Duplicate class(employeehashmap.java) explains that values can be duplicate in java.

+Employee Hash Map Without Duplicate class() explains that keys cannot be duplicate in java.